vivekrajx/Data-Analysis-using-Formal-Concept-Analysis/README.md

 This work covers a detailed description of Formal Concept Analysis which covers how different processes in data analysis can be performed with the help of concepts.

-The work begins by finding the concepts from the context followed by performing tasks like association rule mining, stability and clustering. </p>
+The work begins by finding the concepts from the context followed by performing tasks like implementing algorithms studied during the course of this Minor-I project like Next Closure Algorithm, Stability of Concepts.
+File handling with our custom built dataset and searching and storage of concepts to produce desired output. </p>
-<b>Keywords : Data Analysis, Formal Concept Analysis, Association Rule Mining, Clustering, Stability, Concepts.</b>
+<b>Keywords : Data Analysis, Formal Concept Analysis, Stability, Threshold, Concepts.</b>
 <h3>Introduction</h3>
 <p>Formal concept analysis is a method of data analysis which deals with object-attribute input data and aims at extracting from the data conceptual clusters also called formal concepts and data dependencies.